 To anyone who is familiar with native bird-song, it would be unnecessary

-to try and trace here the inspiration for this melody and I daresay its
+to try and trace here the inspiration for this melody and I daresay

-to the fiddle.
+this one to the fiddle.

-Undoubtedly this reel is a tribute by a musician of long ago either to
+Undoubtedly this reel is a tribute by a musician of long ago either

-a sad motif.
+it carries a sad motif.
 Again, its occasional wailing is that of

 The Return From Fingal

-This is a tune of Triumph and Defiance with a skillful depicting of after-battle
+This is a tune of Triumph and Defiance with a skillful depicting

-of the Battle of Clontarf (A.D.
+with the aftermath of the Battle of Clontarf (A.D.
 1014) in Fingal,

 where the High Brian Boru led his men and drove a Danish invasion

 back into sea.
 Fingal is an old name for the northern half of what

 is today the County of Dublin, and is an Anglicisation of Fine Gall,

 12. Two Single Jigs